-Brass was widely used in early jewelry because it is durable and naturally resistant to rust and corrosion.
+Brass was widely used in early jewelery because it is durable and naturally resistant to rust and corrosion.
 The antique finish increases the depth of the carving and gives the brooch an old world look.
 This also fits well with saxon disc brooch styles, making it suitable for a wide range of early medieval styles.

 CARE INSTRUCTIONS: